HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

-This guide uses a Task Based Approach to satisfy the Payer's need to request the information it needs when it can not perform a direct query.
+This guide uses a Task Based Approach to satisfy the Data Consumer's need to request the information it needs when it can not perform a direct query.
 The decision to use this approach is based on the following factors:

 - <span class="bg-success" markdown="1">The Access to the data is restricted and a specific authorization is needed (for example due to patient privacy concerns the data needs to be reviewed and/or filtered )</span><!-- new-content -->
 - The appropriateness of the request needs to be determined